seerhein-lab/micgwaf/micgwaf-core/src/docs/index.md

     For templated pages, use <m:composition templateId="..."> as root element and <m:define name="..."> elements to define the snippets to insert into the template.
   - see the xhtml files in the directory src/test/resources/de/seerheinlab/micgwaf/page for an example.
+  - see the [micgwaf namespace reference](namespace.md) for a reference of the elements and attributes in the micgwaf namespace.

 TODO describe preview mode